-This collection of Sea Buckthorn Tea infused with apples, oranges, spices, and honey will warm your soul and body during cold autumn days.
+Sea Buckthorn Tea is a delicious, cozy, and healthy drink that will warm your soul and body during cold months of the year.
 The tea is also packed with vitamins and antioxidants which will boost your immune system.

 Sea Buckthorn Tea